MysterionNY/m431_ap24a_ForgottenLands/01_Documentation/01_IPERKA/02_Plan.md

 * I used Githubs internal Project function to identify my tasks and my time limit for each task.
 * For my tracking I used
     * Tasks: What tasks I have
-    * Time est.: my time estimate for the task/issue
+    * Time est.: My time estimate for the task/issue
-    * Actual Time: how much time it actually took
+    * Actual Time: How much time it actually took
+    * Date begin: The date I want to start work on the task
+    * Date due: The latest time that the task should be finished

 ## Milestones [issue 43]
 * With Githubs milestones, I was able to track my goals for certain dates and also my time consumption
 ![Milestones][MS]